 Joyce Teng: You should know that the Constitutional Court of Taiwan can state that a law is unconstitutional, but it cannot make another law by itself.
 Only the parliament can do that.
 And so the Constitutional Court gave the parliament two years to change the rules.

 Coincidentally, at the end of 2017, it became a lot easier for citizens to demand a referendum.
-The ‘Alliance for Next Generation’s Happiness’, a group of people who opposed the opening same sex marriage, seized this opportunity with both hands and wanted to ask the parliament and the government to stop same-sex marriage after all.
+The Alliance for Next Generation’s Happiness, a group of people who opposed the opening of same-sex marriage, seized this opportunity with both hands and decided to ask the parliament and the government to stop same-sex marriage once and for all.

-Now their plan didn’t quite work out.
-The question they wanted to ask was very simple and left nothing to the imagination: “Do you agree that marriage should be restricted to the union between one man and one woman?”.
+Now, their plan didn’t quite work out.
+The question they wanted to ask was very simple and left nothing to the imagination: “Do you agree that marriage should be restricted to the union between one man and one woman?”
 But because the Constitutional Court had already said that the right to ‘equality’ and to ‘the freedom of marriage’ as stated in our Constitution meant that same-sex couples should also be able to marry, their question was rejected.

 B.D.L.: Couldn’t you stop the referendum?

 J.T.: We tried.
 We said that the Constitutional Court had ruled in favour of same-sex marriage anyway, and that a referendum on this would turn people against each other and could have a very negative impact on the position of LGBTI+ people in society.
 In any case, we found a referendum in which the majority is allowed to decide how many rights a minority gets, not OK.

 But the CEC didn’t consider us an involved party and therefore didn’t even want to invite us to any of the hearings.
 The Taiwan Alliance to Promote Civil Partnership Rights (TAPCPR) – another LGBTI+ association – even went to court about this, but unfortunately without success.